Addressing Methodological Sensitivity in MCDM with a Systematic Pipeline Approach to Data Transformation Sensitivity Analysis: Abstract

 \section{Abstract}

 Multicriteria decision-making methods exhibit critical dependence on the choice of normalization techniques, where different selections can alter 20–40\% of the final rankings.
 Current practice is characterized by the ad-hoc selection of methods without systematic robustness evaluation.
-We present a framework that addresses this methodological uncertainty through automated exploration of the scaling transformation space.
-The implementation leverages the existing Scikit-Criteria infrastructure to automatically generate all possible methodological combinations and provide robust comparative analysis. \keywords{MCDM - implementation - pipelines - Python}
+We present a framework that addresses this methodological sensitivity through automated exploration of the scaling transformation space.
+The implementation leverages the existing Scikit-Criteria infrastructure to automatically generate all possible methodological combinations and provide robust comparative analysis.
+We apply this approach in an evaluation dataset of cryptocurrencies with 6 methodological scenarios, showing a range of correlation between methods, explicitly quantifying the methodological sensitivity limits.